 Aside from having enough ice cream, you'll want to get it several days prior to shooting to ensure it reaches the right temperature.
 You might think it's a stylist's problem.
 But, in reality, since the temperatures of the freezers are set long before shooting, it's the photographer's responsibility.

 Keep in mind that the temperature in a freezer filled with ice cream changes slowly, and stabilization may take several days.
 Ensure that the temperature is set in every freezer before your ice cream is delivered.
-If you neglected it, the temperature in the freezer would be lowered because of ice cream and the real temperature would be unknown.
+If you neglected it, the temperature in the freezer will be lowered because the different between the ice cream and the real temperature would be unknown.

-Of course, food styling involves preparation and staging food for photography in order to make it look as mouth-watering as possible in the shots.
-Depending on the purposes of food shooting, the approaches may vary greatly.
+Of course, ice-cream styling involves preparation and staging it for photography in order to make it look as mouth-watering as possible in the shots.
+Depending on the purpose of the food shoot, the approaches may vary greatly.
 For instance, food might be photographed for editorials, commercials, advertisements or packaging.
 As for ice cream styling, there exist two main types – advertising and editorial.

-For the majority of food, the fixing will take no longer than two minutes and the subject will remain fresh.
+For the majority of food, the fixes will take no longer than two minutes and the subject will remain fresh.
 When it comes to taking ice cream photographs, this period of time is shortened.
-A stand-in is supposed to look as identical to primary food as possible.
-In this way, the necessary fixing could be done quickly and efficiently.
+A stand-in is supposed to look as identical to the primary food as possible.
+In this way, the necessary fixes can be done quickly and efficiently.

-The 50mm lens, called “nifty fifty", is a great model for any photographer, brand and style, including ice creams photo session.
+The 50mm lens, called “nifty fifty," is one of the best product photography lens, including ice creams photo sessions.
 For example, the Canon EF 50mm f/1.8 STM Lens is a compact, lightweight, inexpensive device capable of providing clear focus and stunning bokeh.